stephanie-K/documents-to-share/README.md

 - [Join a Zoom breakout room on a phone](https://www.youtube.com/watch?v=Guujh_kseAE)

 ### For a laptop:
-- The [**Googgle doc**](https://docs.google.com/presentation/d/1VVRv-Icv1gxCRN3Bs9jqvuW0UDfAr1xWxb8J1omhuPo/edit?usp=sharing), so you can copy it and make changes to it if you want to.
+- The [**Google doc**](https://docs.google.com/presentation/d/1VVRv-Icv1gxCRN3Bs9jqvuW0UDfAr1xWxb8J1omhuPo/edit?usp=sharing), so you can copy it and make changes to it if you want to.

 **Some PDFs**
 - [Join Zoom on a laptop and main functions](/Zoom/zoom-help-for-laptop-join.pdf)